 It is school holidays just now so Mary has to bring her two daughters to work with her.
 Workload is such just now that I set them to work fringing the edges of some small wallhangings that I had embroidered the day before.
-Here you see Rachel and Lauren working in the "sweat shop".
-These need a lining hand-sewn in place, so at the speed I am working it may be a week or two before they are finished.
-When they are done they will head over to Iona Abbey.

 On Wednesday I was up at the hospital and had the first plaster taken off and stitches out.
 The surgeon seemed happy with progress and it all looked OK.
 Then I had to get another lighter cast put on which will be in place for another month.
 This time I was given a choice of colour and decided on bright red.